 River Oder Case (1929) – This case favored the community interest of navigation among all riparian states based on equality of rights over the navigable course of the river.
-The general principles of international river law that the right of access to the sea played a considerable part in the development, leading to a common legal right.
+The general principle of international river law is that the right of access to the sea played a considerable part in the development, leading to a common legal right.

 Lake Lanoux (1957) – The shared lake between Spain and France would have been impacted by building a hydroelectric dam.
-The arbitration tribunal found that France could exercise its rights to build the dam but had to have Spain’s rights and interests considered even though the lake was completely in French territory.
+The arbitration tribunal found that France could exercise its rights to build the dam but had to have Spain’s rights and interests considered even though the lake was entirely in French territory.

 1997 United Nations Watercourses Convention

 This went into effect in 2014.
 The convention was an attempted compromise between upstream and downstream states.
-In general, upstream states favor equitable utilization while downstream states favor the principle of non-significant harm.
+In general, upstream states favor equitable utilization, while downstream states favor the principle of non-significant harm.
 The convention attempted to balance these two positions while also requiring an obligation to cooperate.